 Q: How much do you want to know about the person submitting to you?

 A: Our submission form has a space for writers to tell us a bit about themselves.
-I don't need a formal cover letter, but I do like to get a better sense of who the writers are as people, so I can connect more with them when I respond to their submission.
+I don't need a formal cover letter, but I do like to get a better sense of who the writers are, beyond their professional bio.
 I especially love to hear about their personal connection to fairy tales, and what other books or magazines they're currently enjoying.
 Previous publication credits don't matter at all; we're proud to be the very first publication for a few of our writers.

 Q: If you publish writing, how much of a piece do you read before making the decision to reject it?

-A: I can generally tell if a piece isn't a good fit for us in the first few paragraphs, but I read every piece to the end before making a final decision.
-Choosing stories for publication is very subjective; it's a gut feeling for me.
+A: I can generally tell if a piece isn't a good fit for us in the first few paragraphs, but I read every piece to the end.
 Because Corvid Queen is all online and has rolling submissions and publications, I'm not constrained by having to layout pieces for pieces or select pieces for a themed issue.
 I try not to publish too many takes on the same source material close together, but overall I have a lot of freedom to consider each submitted piece on its own.

 Q: What is a day in the life of an editor like for you?

-A: I work a 9 to 5, so honestly, I tend to do my editorial work late at night, in bed, surrounded by scented candles, watching Law & Order: SVU reruns.
+A: I work a 9 to 5, so I tend to do my editorial work late at night.
 I like to keep submission response times short, so I block off a couple hours each week to read new submissions, send response emails, schedule accepted pieces, and prep upcoming posts.